 - Step 9: Get Homeowners Insurance.
 Homeowners insurance is required by your lender to protect your home from hazards like fire, storms and floods.

 - Step 10: Close on Your Home.
 Closing day is when the seller receives the funds and you receive the deed and keys to your new home!

 Click here to read about each of these steps in detail.
-We also encourage you to check out our Texas Mortgage Calculator to estimate your mortgage interest rate based on your FICO score.

 On the House blog posts are meant to provide general information on various housing-related issues, research and programs.
 We are not liable for any errors or inaccuracies in the information provided by blog sources.
 Furthermore, this blog is not legal advice and should not be used as a substitute for legal advice from a licensed professional attorney.